Saudis told to stay home as Bahrain reports Gulf's first coronavirus death

 The 65-year-old Bahraini woman who died from the coronavirus had underlying health conditions, Bahrain’s health ministry said on Twitter.
 Bahrain has reported 221 cases, including dozens among citizens evacuated from Iran last week.

-Bahrain state media on Sunday showed footage of a quarantine center set up on a barren island connected to the mainland by a causeway.
-Dozens of beds ready for patients lined large marquees with air conditioning units, cupboards and colorful carpets.
+Bahrain state media on Sunday showed footage of a quarantine centre set up on a barren island connected to the mainland by a causeway.
+Dozens of beds ready for patients lined large marquees with air conditioning units, cupboards and colourful carpets.

-Across the Gulf, patriotic Twitter hashtags and social media images circulated with the phrase “We are all at home for the sake of ...” using the relevant Gulf country and its national flag.
+Across the Gulf, patriotic Twitter hashtags and social media images circulated with the phrase “We are all at home for the sake of ...” using the relevant Gulf country and its flag.

-In the United Arab Emirates, the government issued a tweet reassuring people about supplies of goods after a rush on supermarkets.

 Gulf Arab states have announced stimulus packages and incentives for the private sector to mitigate the impact on their economies from the outbreak, which has disrupted global travel and led to lockdowns in many countries.

-The central banks of Qatar, Saudi Arabia, the UAE, Bahrain and Kuwait cut benchmark interest rates on Monday, a day after the U.S. Federal Reserve slashed its rates to near zero.
+The central banks of Qatar, Saudi Arabia, the UAE, Bahrain and Kuwait cut benchmark interest rates on Monday.

+The UAE health ministry on Monday ordered the temporary suspension of wedding celebrations and other social parties for four weeks as of Wednesday, state news agency WAM said.
+It also banned prayers at houses of worship including mosques.

+The government earlier issued a tweet reassuring people about supplies of goods after a rush on supermarkets.

-Dubai, the region’s tourism and business hub, ordered bars and lounges to close until the end of March, according to a government circular issued on Monday, and advised people not to hold parties and weddings at home.
+Dubai, the region’s tourism and business hub, ordered bars and lounges to close until the end of March, according to a government circular issued on Monday.

-A day earlier, Dubai joined Abu Dhabi in closing gyms, public gardens, arcades and spas.
-Bourses in both emirates shut trading halls.
+Dubai and Abu Dhabi have closed gyms, public gardens, arcades and spas as well as stock market trading halls.

-While restaurants remain open in the UAE, other Gulf states are now only permitting food delivery.
+While restaurants remain open in the UAE, other Gulf states are now permitting only food delivery.
 Qatar on Monday banned people from eating at restaurants and cafes, state media said, joining Kuwait and Saudi Arabia in doing so.

-Oman on Monday suspended Friday prayers held weekly by Muslims and canceled all non-urgent surgery in hospitals.
+Oman on Monday suspended public Friday Muslim prayers and cancelled all non-urgent surgery in hospitals.

-Shrines and mosques in the Islamic Republic have been closed and clerics have urged people to pray remotely and avoid visiting Shi’ite Muslim holy sites.

-State television showed chain supermarkets in Tehran with fully stocked shelves.
-But hand sanitizer and face masks are in short supply, according to Iranians on social media.
+The UAE sent two planes carrying 32 tonnes of medical supplies, including gloves and surgical masks, to Iran on Monday, the UAE government said in a Twitter post.

-Reporting by Yousef Saba, Stephen Kalin, Parisa Hafezi, Aziz El Yaakoubi; Dahlia Nehme; Writing by Lisa Barrington and Ghaida Ghantous; Editing by Alex Richardson and Mark Heinrich
+Reporting by Yousef Saba, Stephen Kalin, Parisa Hafezi, Aziz El Yaakoubi; Dahlia Nehme; Writing by Lisa Barrington and Ghaida Ghantous; Editing by Alex Richardson, Mark Heinrich and Peter Graff